-- 1) Did you use the DBE Directory to solicit DBEs who are certified to perform the work on the project? - 2) Did you send timely written (fax, e-mail, etc.) solicitation notices to certified DBE's? - 3) Did you maintain a follow-up log to track responses to your initial solicitations? - 4) Did you provide DBEs with information about the plans, specifications, and requirements of the contract so they are able to respond to your solicitation in a timely manner? - 5) Did you solicit DBE participation for work you could have self-performed? - a.
+- 1) Did you use the DBE Directory to solicit DBEs who are certified to perform the work on the project? - 2) Did you send timely written email solicitation notices to certified DBE's? - 3) Did you maintain a follow-up log to track responses to your initial solicitations? - For firms that do not respond to your initial solicitation it is required to attempt to contact them at least one more time and document it. - i.
+Follow-ups can be made via email or telephone.
+For emails, if a read receipt was attached and the DBE firm responded as the email being "read" a follow-up is not required.
+If a read receipt was not attached and/or the DBE did not respond to the first email a follow-up email is required. - 4) Did you provide DBEs with information about the plans, specifications, and requirements of the contract so they are able to respond to your solicitation in a timely manner? - 5) Did you solicit DBE participation for work you could have self-performed? - a.
 It is the bidder's responsibility to make a portion of the work available to DBE subcontractors and suppliers and to select those portions of the work or material needs consistent with the available DBE subcontractors and suppliers, so as to facilitate DBE participation.
 The fact that there may be some additional costs involved in finding and using DBEs is not in itself sufficient reason for a bidder's failure to meet the contract DBE goal, as long as such costs are reasonable. - 6) Did you ask your firm's subcontractors to solicit DBE work for the subcontractors' portion of the project? - 7) Did you receive and evaluate all quotes given?
 If not, what are your reasons? - a.
 The quotes must be converted to an acceptable format, whether the quotes are calculated by tonmile, hour, acre or square mile. - 8) Did you advertise using one or both of the following options?
 Submit a copy with your Good Faith Efforts documentation.